 We're going in October.

 Sure is . . .you would take the same precautions here as you would anywhere else .
 All this press about how dangerous it is here is just nonsense.
 It would be like me telling you that you shouldnt go to Cape Cod because someone was shot in Chicago. i live in san miguel de allende, guanjuato, where i operate a small boutique hotel (www.CasaQuetzalHotel.com) and it is still so calm and quiet and wonderful here and yet people who come tell me that everyone up north is say, "OH NO; you cant go there!"
 Hogwash.
 Hopefully more people than I are telling you not to believe everything you hear or read .
-COME ON DOWN!!! about 6 years ago
+COME ON DOWN!!! over 6 years ago

 San Miguel is relatively safe day and night.
 Mexico has problems (big problems and getting worse), but mostly that's in the cities closest to the US border.
 Tijuana and Ciudad Juarez notably.